 Rook endings are indeed very tricky.
 We used to have a saying about them (though it was more a joke than reflecting reality).
 In rook endings, if you are a pawn up, it's a draw, if it's even, you're losing, and if you are a pawn dawn you have a decisive advantage...

 8 ( +1 | -1 ) that's funnydoes anyone have any recomendations for good rook endgame books?

 13 ( +1 | -1 ) Yep,Ion, it's really -- after 47. f6+ Kf7 --- only a draw...
 So it's look like a rook ending (after move 43) was drawish or near to that

 68 ( +1 | -1 ) I have in my possession...... a Batsford publication of 1971: G.Levenfish and V. Smyslov "Rook Endings" that I have found invaluable.
 Possibly the thing has had reprintings or new editions in the last 30-odd years...
 Some very useful tips therein.
 It was from there I got that one in K+R+P ve K+R in which the defender keeps the king on the "short side" of the pawn (this is if the pawn is on one of the central 4 files, and on the 5th or 6th rank), the rook on the "long side", on the rook file for preference, to maintain "checking distance".
 A couple of years ago I had to defend a protracted rook ending a rook down (against agmac) and this concept secured the draw...
 Cheers, Ion

-I know about that ending.
+52 ( +1 | -1 ) yeah.I know about that ending.
 I've gone through most of Purdy's course on endgames and he went over a lot of R+K+P vs K+R endings, but it's the rook endings with more pawns that I guess are giving me trouble.
 A big part of it is probably seeing how to trade into a favorable K+R+P vs K+R ending, that'll take practice and some guidance.

 I saw your book on amazon for $50